chuckstack/introduction/testimonial-academy.md

 Kevin - CIO

-> I've been Chuck for some time now and can't stress enough how invaluable it has been to me and our organization.
+> I've known Chuck for some time now and can't stress enough how invaluable it has been to me and our organization.
 Chuck's immense knowledge in many different realms provides a unique approach to ERP implementation and management.
 Add to that Chuck's passion for educating and you've got a very unique package.

 Hans - ERP Manager